AlexanderAdelAU/TMS9900-DISC-and-IO-MONITOR/README.md

     C370  C000 1616 04C1 D060 CC3A 9801 C30C 1310

 ~~~
-**<HexAddress>(Space )** Will open the memory location for editing.
+**< HexAddress >Space**.
+Pressing space bar Will open the memory location for editing.
 Space will continue the editing to the next memory address

-**<HexAddress>G(Go)**.
-Go will execute the memory based programme that is located at the HexAddress.
+**< HexAddress >G** Go.
+This command will go to the memory specified memory location and begin running the code at that location.
 So, you can use the Upload command to load the Shell, DOS etc and then use the Go command to run the disc initialisation or (DISKINIT) programme.

-**<HexAddress>W(Workspace Register)**.
+**< HexAddress >W** Workspace.
 This will enter the hexaddress into the workspace register and define your workspace.
 W by itself will print the
  value of current workspace register.

-**<HexAddress>R(Registers)**.
+**< HexAddress >R** Registers.
 This command will print out the workspace registers located at the hexaddress, or will use the current workspace value.
 For example:
 ~~~
->>4R
+>>400R
-     WP=0004
+     WP=0400
     R0  = DCA2 R1  = A8F9
     R2  = ED20 R3  = F66A
     R4  = ED30 R5  = F638